 1. Gin is a Dutch invention

-It was a Dutch physician who lived in the 16th century who thought of adding juniper berry to the common brandewijn (in England known as ‘brandy’, a name derived from the Dutch word).
+A Dutch physician who lived in the 16th century came up with the idea of adding juniper berry to the common brandewijn.
+(In England this drink is known as ‘brandy’, a name derived from the Dutch word).
 In doing so, he created the first type of gin.

 If you are looking for the best Dutch gin brands, here are the 3 best results from a tasting session:

 - Jonge Bols

 2. Dutch gin started out as a medicine